Ngozi Okonjo-Iweala Biography: Net Worth, Husband, Age, Previous Positions, Children, Salary, Education, Family, Achievements

 • LinkedIn: Ngozi Okonjo-Iweala

-Ngozi Okonjo-Iweala’s cumulative net worth is estimated to hover around an impressive $550 million.
+Ngozi Okonjo-Iweala’s cumulative net worth is estimated to be around $550 million.

 Wage

-As for his remuneration, as an Independent Non-Executive Director at Standard Chartered Plc, Ngozi Okonjo-Iweala received a total of GBX 139,000.
-It is worth noting that among the top brass at Standard Chartered Plc, 12 executives enjoy higher salaries, with William Winters leading with a significant amount of $5,932,000.
+In terms of compensation, as an Independent Non-Executive Director at Standard Chartered Plc, Ngozi Okonjo-Iweala received a total of GBX139,000.
+It is worth noting that among the top brass at Standard Chartered Plc, 12 executives enjoyed higher compensation, with William Winters leading the way with a whopping $5,932,000.

 Leave a Comment